surabhiwaingankar/Bank_of_Baroda_Hackathon_Entropy/README.md

-# Bank of Baroda Hackathon 2024 - Team Entropy
+# Bank of Baroda Hackathon 2024

 Welcome to the repository for our project submitted for the Bank of Baroda Hackathon 2024.
 Our team, Entropy, has developed a solution for Challenge 6: Personalized Content Generation.
 This README provides an overview of our project, including its features, architecture, and key differentiators.